datamole-ai/gomez/README.md

   work in most of the cases.
 * LIPO -- A global optimization algorithm useful for initial guesses search in combination with a numerical solver.
-* Cuckoo search -- A global optimization algorithm useful for initial guesses search in combination with a numerical solver.
 * Steffensen -- Fast and lightweight method for one-dimensional systems.
 * Nelder-Mead -- Not generally recommended, but may be useful for low-dimensionality problems with an ill-defined Jacobian matrix.